eXept Software AG Logo

 catch destroy - some windowmanagers get confused if

-we destroy the rootWindow if its a virtual root window
+we destroy the rootWindow if it's a virtual root window

 dummy